 Methods: This retrospective study included 464 patients who underwent LC.
-Patients were divided into the antibiotic group (260 patients, received cephalosporin after anesthesia induction) and no-antibiotic group (204 patients).
-Demographic data and infection rates were compared using chi-squared and t-tests, and binary logistic regression was applied to identify risk factors, with results presented as odds ratios (OR) and confidence intervals (CI).
+Patients were divided into the antibiotic group (260 patients, received cephalosporins after anesthesia induction) and the no-antibiotic group (204 patients).
+Demographic data and infection rates were compared using chi-squared and t-tests, and binary logistic regression was applied to identify risk factors, with results presented as Odds Ratios and Confidence Intervals.

-Results: The overall PI rate was 2.4% (11 of 464 patients), with no statistically significant difference between the antibiotic group (2.0%, 5 of 260 patients) and no-antibiotic group (3.0%, 6 of 204 patients; P value = 0.474).
+Results: The overall PI rate was 2.4% (11 of 464 patients), with no statistically significant difference between the antibiotic group (2.0%, 5 of 260 patients) and the no-antibiotic group (3.0%, 6 of 204 patients; P-value = 0.474).
 Risk factors significantly associated with PI included advanced age (P = 0.001), low albumin levels (P = 0.010), long hospital stay (P < 0.001), and prolonged operation time (P = 0.002).
-Logistic regression analysis revealed that advanced age (OR = 1.08, 95% CI: 1.00-1.16) and extended hospital stay (OR = 1.33, 95% CI: 1.14-1.56) significantly increased the risk of postoperative infection.
+Logistic regression analysis revealed that advanced age (odds ratios = 1.08, 95% confidence intervals: 1.00-1.16) and extended hospital stay (odds ratios = 1.33, 95% confidence intervals: 1.14-1.56) significantly increased the risk of postoperative infection.